caiocmb7/portfolio/2. (Computer Vision) - Vehicle License Plate Detection/README.md

 2. The second solution uses YOLOv5, training the model and using YOLOv5's own resource to crop the images where the respective car plates are located.
 After that, there are three options for extracting the plate characters, using EasyOCR, Pytesseract or KerasOCR.

-    To use this solution, just run the class in [plate_detection.py] with the following commands:
+    To use this solution, you can use 3 types of OCR algorithms.

-    *Remember that in these methods, you need the dataset with the properly cropped images, using helper/[yolo_cropped_images.ipynb] for this.
+    *Remember that in these methods, you need the dataset with the properly cropped images, using helper/[yolo_cropped_images.ipynb] for this (yolov5 implementation).
+The output of this file will be the cropped images that will be used for these codes below:

     -> PlateRecognition().YOLOeasy(path = "cropped_samples/", folder_name = "results")